chetan268code/replace-xml-key/README.md

 # replace-xml-key

 Read a XML as a stream and replace the key of XML with a new value if exists

+# How to Run code

+Run "npm start"